 During unemployment, you will incur costs for applications and possibly further training.
 You can enter this in your tax return and deduct it.

-With the help of the Taxfix app you can easily deduct your expenses for
+With the help of the you can easily deduct your expenses for

 If your costs exceed your income, you can offset the difference accordingly in the income tax return for the following year.

-If you still have no taxable income then, your losses (or ‘negative income’) will be shifted to the year after next.
+If, by then, you still have no taxable income, your losses (or ‘negative income’) will be shifted to the year after next.
 For the loss carryforward, you tick ‘Declaration on the determination of the remaining loss carryforward (Erklärung zur Feststellung des verbleibenden Verlustvortrags)’ at the top of the cover sheet of the tax return.
 In the electronic version with ELSTER, the tick is automatically set when you have made your entries and the minus is visible.

 FAQ: Unemployment and tax returns